lmarti-dev/hqsworkshop/README.md

 One can plot the results in `src/merqury/utils/plots.py`

-One can run `uv install .` to install the package and the dependencies.
+One can run `uv pip install .` to install the package and the dependencies.

 # Main results